aws-samples/tabular-column-semantic-search/README.md

 $ cdk bootstrap
 ```

 Deploy the pipeline to your default AWS account/region.
 Note Docker needs to be running in the background.
-Resources will incur charges in your account while the pipeline is deployed.
+During deployment, you will be prompted to confirm deployment of each stack.
+Resources will incur charges in your account while deployed.

 ```
-$ cdk deploy
+$ cdk deploy --all
 ```

 To tear down the pipeline, run the following aptly named command.
+You will be prompted to confirm deletion.

 ```
-$ cdk destroy
+$ cdk destroy --all
 ```

 ## Useful commands